ddtraveller/TEFLTools/Readings/bob_marley/Unit_5_Them_Belly_Full_Tetun.md

 A pot a cook but the food nah nuff
 You're going to dance to Jah music, dance
 We're going to dance to Jah music, dance, oh-ooh
-See rock shows near Morrison
-Get tickets as low as $73
-You might also like
-So Long, London
-Taylor Swift
-The Tortured Poets Department
-Taylor Swift
-Fortnight
-Taylor Swift

 [Verse 2]
 A belly full, but them hungry;
 A hungry mob is a angry mob